 Q. There's lots of talk about Making Tax Digital.
 What is it and how will it affect me?

 HMRC continues to press ahead with its plans to make tax digital which could mean all Limited Company contractors reporting figures to HMRC on a quarterly basis from 2021.
 It even promises a scheme of fines and penalties for those who don't comply although it has yet to announce what it is that it expects people to comply with.
-A pilot of Making Tax Digital for VAT has already started and all VAT registered businesses above the VAT registration threshold will see the new system imposed on them from April 2019.
+A pilot of Making Tax Digital for VAT has already started and all VAT registered businesses above the VAT registration threshold must comply with the new regulations from April 2019.

 It's a case of watch this space as more details emerge including timescales, what needs to be reported, how it will be reported and what happens in the case of non compliance and errors.